Tips When Filing a Car Accident Claim

-- Include all the necessary information, including evidence of the damage, medical records of your injuries, and other details to support your claim.
+- Include all the necessary information.
+Evidence of the damage, medical records of your injuries, and other details to support your claim.

 - Contact an attorney.
 Car accident claims can involve tremendous paperwork and details.
 Make sure that you prepare it right the first time with the help of an attorney to minimize the chance of a denied or underpaid claim.

 - You are not obligated to speak with adjusters or on-site investigators sent by an insurance company.
 Insurance companies may use your statements against you, which can have a negative effect on your claim.

 - Do not accept the first offer or sign anything without consulting an attorney.
 Insurers may pressure you to settle quickly by offering you a settlement.
 Be aware that most initial offers from insurers are far less than what you may actually be entitled to receive.